WINCHESTER

 e.g. Alma 22:31, pg.
 303, footnote 2q)

-be clear then that John Taylor and Wilford Woodruff did not betray the
+John Taylor and Wilford Woodruff did not betray the

 Prophet Joseph Smith when they later dismissed the Central American